hsf-training/hsf-training-cicd-github/content/episodes/17-github-packages/index.md

 ### Publish Docker images with GitHub/Gitea Packages and share them!

-It is possible to publish Docker images with [GitHub packages](https://github.com/features/packages) or with Gitea's built-in [container registry](https://docs.gitea.com/usage/packages/container).
+It is possible to publish Docker images with [GitHub Packages](https://github.com/features/packages) or with Gitea's built-in [container registry](https://docs.gitea.com/usage/packages/container).
 To do so, one needs to use GitHub/Gitea CI/CD.
 A step-by-step guide is presented here.

 * **Step 1**: Create a GitHub/Gitea repository and clone it locally.
 * **Step 2**: In the empty repository, make a folder called `.github/workflows`.
-In this folder we will store the file containing the YAML script for a workflow, named `Docker-build-deploy.yml` (the name doesn't really matter).
+In this folder, we will store the file containing the YAML script for a workflow, named `Docker-build-deploy.yml` (the name doesn't really matter).
 * **Step 3**: In the top directory of your repository, create a file named `Dockerfile`.
 * **Step 4**: Copy-paste the content above and add it to the Dockerfile.
-(In principle it is possible to build this image locally, but we will not do that here, as we wish to build it with CI/CD).
+(In principle, it is possible to build this image locally, but we will not do that here, as we wish to build it with CI/CD).
 * **Step 5**: In the `Docker-build-deploy.yml` file, add the content below.
 * **Step 6**: Add LICENSE and README as recommended in the [SW Carpentry Git-Novice Lesson](https://swcarpentry.github.io/git-novice/), and then the repository is good to go.